LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 AmazonSSMManagedInstanceCore, CloudWatchAgentServerPolicy

-Collect Inventory
+Collect Inventory.
+OS used. applications running.
+You can find out how many instances are using a particular version of software. \
+Instances that are compliant

 Chhose all instances, or specific instances by tags.

+SSM can manage on-premise servers.
+On-premise need to have a certificate(instaed of IAM role) + Activation ID

+Session Manager : to connect

+Distributor: Install additional agents

+Patch Manager: Configure Custom Patching.
+Select Patch Baseline for OS.
+Configure Schedule.

 ### Amazon Macie